kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 * **All introduced fields are optional and can be omitted if empty.** This means that during the upgrade or downgrade process, if certain fields or configurations are not required, they can be left out without causing issues or disrupting the upgrade process.

-* **The introduced mechanisms will only be applied if the "allowMultipleAllocations" field of the device is not set.**
-  This ensures that the feature only activates when specific conditions are met, providing flexibility in how the feature is applied.

-  If the "allowMultipleAllocations" field is not set, the scheduling mechanisms related to the shared device (e.g., allocating network resources, managing devices) will be triggered according to the introduced enhancement.

-* **The upgrade and downgrade processes will follow the DRA strategy.**
+* The general upgrade and downgrade processes will follow the DRA strategy.

+* The upgrade and downgrade processes of shareID will follow the optional map keys strategy.

+* The upgrade and downgrade processes of allowMultipleAllocations CEL will follow the VersionOptions method.

 ### Version Skew Strategy

-During version skew, where the API server supports the feature but the scheduler does not, the introduced field can be set, but it will be ignored.
-In this case, all devices have allowMultipleAllocations=`false`, and all capacities will be considered non-consumable.
-No errors or warnings will be triggered, but the field will have no effect.
+During version skew, where the API server supports the feature but the scheduler does not, the scheduler will throw an error if the `ResourceClaim` contains `Capacity` to prevent allocating the devices that doesn't meet the user requests.
+If there is no `Capacity`, the scheduler continues scheduling and ignores the `allowMultipleAllocation` and `requestPolicy` fields in `ResourceSlice`.

+If the feature is enabled on scheduler but is disabled on API server.
+The scheduler can continue scheduling as-is without feature fields.

 ## Production Readiness Review Questionnaire